 Adjectives of Quality or Descriptive Adjectives show the kind of quality of a person or thing.
 Ex.
 Beautiful, large, small etc.

 Adjectives of number or Numeral Adjectives show how many persons or things are meant.
 This adjective represents numeral value.
 Ex.
 Eight, few, second, some etc.

 Few dogs like hot water.

-They are further divided into two kinds i.e. Definite Numeral Adjective and Indefinite Numeral Adjective.
+They are further divided into two kinds i.e. Definite Numeral adjectives and Indefinite Numeral adjectives.

 3) Quantitative Adjective

 Adjectives of quantity show how much quantity of a thing is meant.
 Ex.
 Some, little, whole, one fourth etc.

 He ate some rice.